 “Yes, O Messenger of Allah; however I cannot afford to pay.”

-The two of them would laugh together and then the Prophet (peace be upon him) would have the merchant paid.
+The two of them would laugh together and then the Prophet (peace be upon him) would pay the merchant.

 This was the type of close and jovial relationship that Abdullah and the Prophet had with each other.

-After Abdullah had departed from one of these all too frequent sentencings, one of the Companions said about `Abdullah:
+After Abdullah had departed from one of these all too frequent sentencing, one of the companions said about Abdullah:

 “O Allah curse him!
 How often he is summoned for this!”

 The Prophet (peace be upon him) rebuked that companion, saying:

 Do not curse him, for I swear by Allah, if you only knew just how very much indeed he loves Allah and His Messenger.
 (Al-Bukhari)

 We can learn a lot from this attitude of the Prophet.